 Learn how to make the best Pico de Gallo!
-It’s a very simple Mexican salsa with tomatoes, onions, jalapeno, cilantro, and lime juice.
+It’s a very simple Mexican salsa with tomatoes, onions, jalapeño, cilantro, and lime juice.
 Humble ingredients come together to make one of the best appetizers of all time!
 You will never look at tacos the same after topping them with this magical stuff.
+Originally published September 4, 2019.

 I’ve been a little obsessed with country music lately, which is pretty weird for me since I’m usually an alternative kind of gal.
 But I discovered the radio tab on iTunes (how this stuff gets by me is beyond me.
 Did you guys know there was radio on iTunes??
 I’m an idiot I guess.)